TheCodingGrew/Week-11-Lab-Manual/README.md

 7. Create corresponding controller methods for all the 3 files.

-8. Go to HomeController.cs and paste the following **inside HomeController class**
+8. Go to HomeController.cs and paste the following **inside HomeController class**.
+Remember to replace your secret key and product ID.
+Remove the angle brackets as well.

 ```
 [Route("create-checkout-session")]